-Our work performed has not identified any risks of material misstatement.
-There was no indication of material movement.
+Our remaining work performed has not identified any risks of material misstatement.
 Property, Plant and Equipment is recorded correctly in the balance sheet.

 Other areas of audit focus

 Pension Liability Valuation

 The Code of Practice on Local Authority Accounting and IAS19 require the Authority to make extensive disclosures within its financial statements regarding the Local Government Pension Scheme (LGPS) in which it is a scheduled body.